The Doors God Closed For Me

 Scoring an 'A' of 82 points disqualified me from the Actuarial Science degree I had applied for admission as my high school years came to an end in November 2005.
 The Actuarial course required an 'A' of at least 83 points.
-My neighbour Joseph Likam, who had connections to the board tasked with assigning high school leavers to university courses, went and smartly changed my first choice degree course to Medicine & Surgery which I had qualified because it required a minimum of 82 points, like the 'A' I had scored.
+A few days after the KCSE results were released, my neighbour Joseph Likam, who had connections to the board tasked with assigning high school leavers to university courses, went and smartly changed my first choice degree course to Medicine & Surgery which I had qualified because it required a minimum of 82 points, like the 'A' I had scored.

 Then as I was pursuing a Diploma in Information Technology in 2006 at Starehe Institute prior to joining university, I figured out I'd be better off working on computers than on human bodies.
 So when the opportunity to change university courses was announced, I switched my preferred degree course from Medicine & Surgery to Electronics & Computer Engineering.

 I reported at JKUAT on a lovely day in May 2007 to pursue the engineering course I had selected.
 To tell you the truth though, as I joined JKUAT, I set my sights on eventually acquiring my undergraduate degree in America.
 I had already applied to colleges in the United States before matriculating at JKUAT and gotten rejected.
 But because I am not a person who easily gives up, I was determined to apply again to the colleges which I did when I was a first-year student at JKUAT.